MarkLaloo/EEE3099S_Project/Milestone 3/readme.txt

 ****NB****
 if changing robot start pos, edit the x and y variables in robotParameters to ensure a consistent start point across sims.

+update 21 Oct 02:11am
+pushed PathNavHardwareV3
+robot can semi reliably (~60% of runs) detect a junction correctly and take the appropriate LSRB direction. robot starts random nav on sw1 press after robot reaches end of game, pressing sw2 will start navigation using predermined path set by random nav no path optimization on hardware bc i cant figure it out rn